So you have decided to run promotions at your liquor store — but then what?

 Along with this research, you can review point of sale (POS) reports to understand your current sales patterns, best- and worst-performing products, and typical customer traffic by day or season.
 Having that baseline makes it easier to measure the impact of new campaigns and decide which promotion ideas are most likely to pay off.

-Below, we’ve outlined seven liquor store promotion ideas that have proven effective across a variety of stores.
+Below, we’ve outlined eight liquor store promotion ideas that have proven effective across a variety of stores.

 Many customers love a beverage that fits the season — whether it’s a crisp cider in the fall, a refreshing white wine in the summer, or a boozy eggnog around the holidays.
 Seasonal and themed promotions give your store a reason to stand out and tap into what shoppers are already looking for that time of year.